Jenesius/vue-form/docs/guide/form.md

 <WidgetExampleSimpleForm/>

 ## Setting values
-To set the form value, you can use one of the the following methods:
+To set the form value, you can use one of the following methods:
 - **change**(values: Values) - method sets form values and marks them as changed.
 This method affects **changed** forms.